jamijam/etheruby/README.md

 # Etheruby

+Etheruby is a library including a client for the JSON-RPC API and a Object-Contract Mapper to interact with smart-contracts.

 **This is a work in progress !**

-Etheruby will be a classy-way to call Ethereum smart contracts with ease from any Ruby applications.
-This is still a work in progress.

 My final goal is to have the possibility to describe a smart-contract this way :